 It’s one of my gripes about revolvers.
 This gun, which isn’t much bigger than my Glock 19, weighs in at just under 3 pounds.
-The weight is necessary.
-It’s gotta hold back a pretty hefty explosion so it needs some bulk to keep from exploding itself.
-It’s also good for recoil as well.
+The weight is necessary, .357 Magnum isn’t tame and the 686 has gotta hold back a pretty hefty explosion so it needs some bulk to keep from exploding itself.
+Also, the weight is good for recoil as well.
 Without all that weight, the only thing to absorb the recoil is your wrist.

 So I got the gun and started with some dry fire practice.
 I started in single action by pulling the hammer back and pulled the trigger…

-Oh my…that’s a sexy trigger.
+Oh, my…that’s a sexy trigger.

-In double action mode, the pull is around 5 pounds and isn’t nearly as long of a pull as you would expect from a double action revolver.
-It’s just as smooth and crisp as could be.
+In double action mode, the pull is around 5 pounds and isn’t nearly as a long of a pull as you would expect from a double action revolver.
+To its credit, the trigger is just as smooth and crisp as could be.
 (Edit: it was likely modified since factory triggers are more in the 10 lb area).

 Then it was off to the range with a box of .38 Special and a box of .357 Magnum.
 The sweet, sexy trigger aside, memories of previous times shooting revolvers were still fresh in my mind.
 I remembered that sting from the J Frame .38 Specials I had fired in the past.
 Call me a wimp all you like, I have an acute allergy to pain of any sorts.

 Granted, that’s mostly because 9mm is still scarce in my area and, well, I had a bit of a mishap when I loaded over 1000 rounds of 9mm (I’m in the process of pulling and re-reloading all 1000+ of those rounds but that’s another article).

 I think I owe some guns an apology.
 Still, I’ll be curious to see how this one holds up to the tests.
 Time to put on my objectivity hat.

-Ease to breakdown
+Ease of breakdown 5/5